Chapter 1 : Professor Blackburn's Secret.

 Rose sighed.
 She wanted to talk about the present situation not the past.

 Their mother nodded.
 “But Skeeter’s left out a whole lot of background.
 It wasn’t a normal situation.
-And he was the best Defence Against the Dark Arts teacher we had.”
+And he was the best Defence Against the Dark Arts teacher we ever had.”

 “It’ll be my fault if she is fired,” Rose said.